-After have applied the changes, a new SIP socket will listen on IP 192.168.1.3 and this socket can now be used as source socket to send SIP messages to your peer for example.
-The new label "int\100" is now shown in outbound\socket peer preference.
+After applying the changes, a new SIP socket will listen on IP 192.168.1.3 and this socket can now be used as source socket to send SIP messages to your peer for example.
+In above example we used label int\100.
+So the new label "int\100" is now shown in the outbound\socket peer preference.

 Also, RTP socket is now listening on 192.168.1.3 and you can choose the new RTP socket to use by setting parameter rtp\interface to the Label "int\100" in your Domain/Subscriber/Peer preferences.